-BC 801 Biblical Counselling Case Studies
+BC 801 Biblical Counseling Case Studies

-Prerequisite: Introduction and Methods of Biblical Counselling
+Prerequisite: Introduction and Methods of Biblical Counseling

-This course provides an opportunity for students to apply the principles learned in Introduction and Methods of Biblical Counselling (BC602) to a variety of specific counselling issues.
-Detailed explanations of applicable scriptural passages, biblical principles, and pastoral priorities equip students to wisely address both common and more difficult counselling scenarios such as: anger, anxiety, depression, eating disorders, pornography, homosexuality, sexual abuse, and suicidal threats.
+This course provides an opportunity for students to apply the principles learned in Introduction and Methods of Biblical Counseling (BC602) to a variety of specific counseling issues.
+Detailed explanations of applicable scriptural passages, biblical principles, and pastoral priorities equip students to wisely address both common and more difficult counseling scenarios such as: anger, anxiety, depression, eating disorders, pornography, homosexuality, sexual abuse, and suicidal threats.